Xasula/desmos-visuals/README.md

 The website code is licensed under the MIT License.

-Unless otherwise noted, the explanatory text and original visualizations in this repostiory are by Joshua Park.
+Unless otherwise noted, the explanatory text and original visualizations in this repository are by Joshua Park.
 Desmos itself is owned by Desmos Studio, and embedded calculators are subject to Desmos' terms.